1933 Auckland Rugby League season: Roope Rooster knockout competition

 Auckland Rugby League made the decision to expand the Roope Rooster somewhat by allowing the leading teams from the South Auckland competition to enter it.
 Taupiri and Huntly were both drawn to play in the first round against Richmond and Marist respectively.
 Both Taupiri and Huntly both withdrew from their matches in the days leading up to their matches forcing an emergency committee to redraw the first round matches.
 The competition took a further hit when the entire first round was postponed due to poor weather.
 Not only were all the league fixtures not played but all rugby matches also were postponed as was the horse racing at Ellerslie Racecourse.

 The Ponsonby match with Marist was played at Sturges Park in Otahuhu as a way of promoting rugby league in the area with a charge being made at the ground to gain funds.

 Bert Cooke turned out for Richmond for the first time in the season against Newton Rangers in Round 1 of the Roope Rooster after returning to Auckland from Waihou where he had been working.

 City received a bye after their victory in the first round with Marist and Richmond playing in the semi-final.
 A percentage of the gate takings from the match would go towards the Auckland Ladies’ Hockey Association which they would put towards the cost of sending a representative ladies team on tour.

 Semi final

-For Richmond their tries were scored by Ray Lawless and Bill Telford, while Reece Marshall converted one and Bert Cooke, who had only made his season debut the previous weekend kicked a penalty.
+For Richmond their tries were scored by Ray Lawless and Bill Telford, while Robert Marshall converted one and Bert Cooke, who had only made his season debut the previous weekend kicked a penalty.